Direct Spending on Healthcare

 Additional Contributions by Employers

 Workers are not taxed on the contributions their employers make toward health insurance premiums.
 Economists generally believe that employer contributions offset wages.
 In this scenario, we estimate that the employer is contributing an additional $5,500 to health insurance premiums, as well as $650 in Medicare payroll taxes.
-These amounts are not shown in the chart above.
+These amounts are not shown in the chart above, but economists generally believe that they offset wages.